tbogdala/sentient_core/README.md

 ## Compatible Models

-The current backend uses [rustformers llm library](https://github.com/rustformers/llm) and that library has not been updated to support the GGUF model format that was released in August of 2023, so all quantizations have to be done with a commit of llama.cpp from before then.
-I'm using [commit f31b539](https://github.com/ggerganov/llama.cpp/commit/f31b5397143009d682db90fd2a6cde83f1ef00eb) when making my own quantizations.
-Llama models listed as using GGML v3 or earlier should work.
+The current backend uses my fork of [rust-llama.cpp](https://github.com/tbogdala/rust-llama.cpp) which wraps and embeds [llama.cpp](https://github.com/ggerganov/llama.cpp) into the binary.
+Currently, this means that sentient_core supports all of the models that llama.cpp does.
+At present, that means that for Llama models, they must be in the GGUF model format as the library doesn't support GGML and previous versions.

 ## Using KoboldCpp Backend

-[KoboldCpp](https://github.com/LostRuins/koboldcpp) can be used as a backend for text inference instead of using the built-in rustformers llm library.
-This allows for compatibility with newer GGUF models as well as Llama2 70B models.
+[KoboldCpp](https://github.com/LostRuins/koboldcpp) can be used as a backend for text inference instead of using the built-in [llama.cpp](https://github.com/ggerganov/llama.cpp) support.

 To accomplish this, instead of specifying `path` in a named model configuration, specify `remote_path` instead, which should look something like `http://localhost:5001` (note: no trailing slash, but port number is included).

 ## Creating New Characters